shatha893/Notes/pen_testing/Tools/curl.md

 * To follow the redirection after a login.

 ### `-b` option
 * To add a cookie to the request

+I found out that the -K option for curl allows me to put a configuration file to put the rest of the options in it.
+But I'm still not sure how can I exploit this.
 <br/><br/>